 How did you end up with so much stuff?

-There are many different reasons for disorder and chaos.
+There are many different reasons.

 #1: The Perfectionist

 This surprises some.
 They think someone who wants everything perfect should have a neat and tidy office, not a cluttered one.

 Wanting things to be the best is an admirable pursuit.

 Often perfectionism is a self-defeating thought pattern driving you to try to achieve unrealistic standards.

 Is your goal to have an office that looks like it belongs in a magazine or one that functions well?

 Perfectionism becomes an obstacle when it stops you from starting the organizing process because you don’t know how to do it flawlessly.